 How high is too high?

 I always say I’d rather have a noisy photo than a blurry photo.
 So if need be, don’t be afraid to crank up the ISO!
 There are tools available in Lightroom, and other places, that you can easily reduce some of the noise but you can’t fix a blurry photo!

 I hope this quick read helps clear some confusion over ISO and lets you know what you really need to know about the ISO setting.

-If ISO still has you a bit confused, read this tutorial too.
+Read this tutorial too if ISO still has you a bit confused.